scsm-ua/kirtan-guide-en/songs/yo-nanto-nanta-vaktrair-niravadhi.md

     śrī nityānanda-chandraṁ bhaja bhaja satataṁ
     gaura-kṛṣṇa-pradaṁ tam

-Accepting the renounced order of life and distrib- uting the Lord’s Holy Names, Lord Gaurāṅga chased af- ter those souls who had been spoiled by the doctrines of dry argumentative logic and motivated fruitive activity.
-Like Lord Gaurāṅga’s own shadow, Nitāi Prabhu accom- panied the Lord over land and through rivers, waterways, and jungles.
+Accepting the renounced order of life and distributing the Lord’s Holy Names, Lord Gaurāṅga chased after those souls who had been spoiled by the doctrines of dry argumentative logic and motivated fruitive activity.
+Like Lord Gaurāṅga’s own shadow, Nitāi Prabhu accompanied the Lord over land and through rivers, waterways, and jungles.
 In addition, Lord Nityānanda is the desired goal of all Gaurāṅga’s endeavours.
-Let us eternally wor- ship that grand personality Śrī Nityānanda-chandra, who can freely grant the association of that golden Lord Śrī Gaurāṅgadev, who is none other than Lord Krishna.
+Let us eternally worship that grand personality Śrī Nityānanda-chandra, who can freely grant the association of that golden Lord Śrī Gaurāṅgadev, who is none other than Lord Krishna.

 #### 11